 When you copy from a digital recording, the software settings you use will depend on the original digital format.
-If you are copying from a Compact Disc, there is no value in recording at a quality level higher than the source (which is 16 bit 44.1 kHz stereo), as unlike analogue, no additional information can be gained.
-If you have the option, copy the disc at the slowest speed, enable error correction and avoid doing anything else on your computer that may bump your drive or cause your processor activity to surge.
+If you are copying from a CD, there is no value in recording at a quality level higher than the source material (which is 16-bit 44.1-kHz stereo), as, unlike with analogue, no additional information can be gained.
+If you have the option, copy the disc at the slowest speed, enable error correction, and avoid doing anything else on your computer that may bump your drive or cause your processor activity to surge.
 This decreases the chance of accidentally introducing errors into your new copy.

 In contrast, lossy reduction results in an irreversible loss of information from the sound sample, and while the lossy algorithms can do a fairly good job the first time, shifting formats from one lossy format to another can make audio unlistenable.
 If you absolutely have to convert a lossy reduced file such as an MP3, convert it to a lossless or uncompressed format to prevent further information loss.
-Converting that format to another lossy format or converting directly from one lossy format to another will result in a very significant degrading of the sound.
-To ensure you are not degrading your audio beyond an acceptable level of audio loss, always quality check the output using the best pair of headphones or speakers you can find.
+To ensure you are not degrading your audio beyond an acceptable level of audio loss, always quality-check the output using the best pair of headphones or speakers you can find.
 In addition, keep a copy of the file that you are converting so that if necessary you can re-do the conversion at a later point.

 As with pre-recorded analogue material, it is desirable to record an event to the highest quality possible.
 The two things that will have the greatest effect on the quality of the recording will be the format used to record the event and the microphone.
-At a minimum you need a recorder that records in CD-quality WAV, AIFF or lossless FLAC formats and if possible an external microphone with a stand.
-There are a number of specialised portable recorders used by radio journalists, interviewers and researchers which are ideally suited to basic quality recording of live events.
+At a minimum you need a recorder that records in CD-quality WAV, AIFF, or lossless FLAC formats, and if possible an external microphone with a stand.
+There are a number of specialised portable recorders used by radio journalists, interviewers, and researchers that are ideally suited to basic good-quality recording of live events.
 If you can use an external microphone, use the best quality you can afford.
 Condenser microphones are best, but even a decent dynamic microphone will be a great improvement over many built-in microphones.
 If these recorders are out of your reach financially or cannot be borrowed, there are two other options currently that you might consider:

 If you are recording using a microphone, always switch off any mobile phones, as their radio antenna can interfere with the recording.

-Achieving CD-quality or higher as an audio standard can be achieved with relative ease and fairly basic equipment and software.
-There is no good reason to record or capture audio at a lower standard.
-While there is no ideal encoding standard for lossy formats, in the table below we have provided two minimum lossy standards for access purposes, both being close to CD-quality for most listeners.
+CD quality or higher audio standard can be achieved with relative ease and fairly basic equipment and software.
+While there is no ideal encoding standard for lossy formats, in the table below we have provided two minimum lossy standards for access purposes, both being close to CD quality for most listeners.